 Key Point: Indigo Ag. now sells cotton seeds coated with microbes to better tolerate drought with more on the way.
 Pivot Bios product Proven was released last year uses microbes that can fix nitrogen into a form that plants can use and boasts to be able to provide 25lbs of nitrogen per acre.

-Authors used a MALDI-TOF to help profile the biosynthetic potential of these microbes.
-MALDI-TOF stands for matrix-assisted laser desorption/ionization - time of flight analyzer.
-Which is basically translates to vaporizing microbes with lasers to understand what products the microbes are making
+The authors used a MALDI-TOF to help profile the biosynthetic potential of these microbes.
+MALDI-TOF stands for matrix-assisted laser desorption/ionization-time of flight analyzer which is basically translates to vaporizing microbes with lasers to understand what products the microbes are making

 3. Human milk oligosaccharides, a success story- Bettina Gutiérrez